At a Glance

 A blood sample drawn from a vein in your arm

 What is being tested?

-As stated earlier, AMH also plays a vital part in sexual differentiation in the fetus.
-During the first few weeks of pregnancy, a baby has the potential to develop either male or female reproductive organs.
-Production of AMH and androgens by the two testicles that are present in a baby boy inhibits development of female reproductive organs (the Mullerian ducts found in both male and female fetuses) and promotes the formation of other male reproductive organs.
+AMH also plays a vital part in sexual differentiation in the fetus.
+During the first few weeks of pregnancy, a developing baby has the potential to develop either male or female reproductive organs.
+Production of AMH and androgens by the two testicles that are present in a baby boy inhibits development of female reproductive organs (the Müllerian ducts found in both male and female fetuses) and promotes the formation of other male reproductive organs.
 If a sufficient amount of AMH is not available or absent during this process, then both male and basic female organs may develop.
 A baby born with ambiguous genitalia may not be instantly recognized as either male or female.